-Upon approval of eligibility to undertake the AVE, candidates will be sent an application form for the Preliminary (MCQ) Examination.
-The closing date of the MCQ for acceptance provided when application will be the application form is sent.
+Upon approval of eligibility to undertake the AVE, candidates will be sent an application form for the Preliminary (MCQ) Examination when the next enrollment windows opens.
+The closing date for the acceptance of MCQ applications will be provided when the application form is sent.
 Late applications will not be considered.
+Please note that places in an MCQ examination maybe limited.

-After passing the Preliminary (MCQ) examination, candidates will be sent an application form for the final (Clinical) examination, and documentation to assist in preparation for the exam.
-The closing date for the Final (Clinical) Examination with will b e provided the application form and is usually weeks prior to the date of the 12 examination session.
+After passing the Preliminary (MCQ) examination, candidates will be sent an application form for the final (clinical) examination, and documentation to assist in preparation for the exam.
+The closing date for the Final (clinical) examination will be provided with the application form and is usually 12 weeks prior to the date of the exam session.